evkx/evkx.github.io/content/models/mg/zs/ZS_EV_Long_Range/_index.md

 You can choose between two sound systems for the MG ZS EV Long Range:

-- **MG standard system:**: Features four speakers and delivers a maximum output of  watts.
+- **MG standard system:** Features four speakers and delivers a maximum output of  watts.
-- **MG luxury sound system:**: Features six speakers and delivers a maximum output of  watts.
+- **MG luxury sound system:** Features six speakers and delivers a maximum output of  watts.

 Additionally, the model includes 2 USB-C connections as standard.
 The model has 2 USB-A connections as standard.